HOW TEAMS DEVELOP

 Bruce W. Tuckman is a respected educational Psychologist who first described the (then) four stages of group development in 1965, soon after leaving Princeton.
 Looking at the behavior of small groups in a variety of environments, he recognized the distinct phases they go through, and suggested they need to experience all four stages before they achieve maximum effectiveness.
 He refined and developed the model in 1977 (in conjunction with Mary-Ann Jensen) with the addition of a fifth stage, which he called adjourning.
 Since then, others have attempted to adapt and extend the model, although sometimes with more of an eye on rhyme than reason.

 In the forming stage, the team actually becomes a reality.
 The individual’s behavior is driven by a desire to be accepted and avoid controversy or conflict.
 Serious issues and feelings are avoided, and people focus on being busy with routines, such as team organization, when to meet, and so on.
 But individuals are also gathering information and impressions – about each other and about the scope of the task and how to approach it.
-Team members are usually on their best behaviors but very focused on themselves.
+Here is where individuals should learn to identify and confront their impression management strategies, ask questions, and take risks, setting the tone for a high-performance team.

 Honeymoons don’t last forever.
 Every group eventually enters the storming stage in which different ideas compete for consideration.
 Individuals who, only last week, thought working on this team was going to be a breeze, find themselves locked together in a brutal conflict over ideas they hold dear, with people who are “oh, so very different than they.”
 The team addresses issues such as what problems they are really supposed to solve, how they will function independently and together and what leadership model they will accept.
 Team members open up to each other and confront each other’s ideas and perspectives.
 In some cases, storming can be resolved quickly.
 In others, the team never leaves this stage.